IBM/reactive-code-workshop/rxjava2/readme.md

 ## Exercises

-We will be exploring reactive concepts by playing with Observable Operator composition.
+We will be exploring reactive concepts by playing with Observable operator composition.

-Open `src/main/java/com/example/RxApplication.java` in your IDE.
-We will edit the `run()` method to mess about with Observables and Operators.
+* Open `src/main/java/com/example/RxApplication.java` in your IDE.
+* Edit the `run()` method to complete the exercises below.

 ### Goal

-Complete as many of the steps within each Exercise as you can within the time allotted.
+Complete as many of the steps within each Exercise as you can (either within the allotted time, or without looking for help outside of the above references).

 * Steps within an exercise are related (later steps often require earlier steps, e.g.)
 * At the end of each step, use `dumpObservableToStdOut` to print the result.